QCovid/QCovid/README.md

 ## Licensing QCovid® for medical use
 In order to use QCovid® for medical use, a license for the full version of QCovid® is required.
 This may be purchased from University of Oxford.
 Please contact enquiries@innovation.ox.ac.uk quoting reference 17939.

-The licensed version of QCovid® is has been registered with the Medical and Healthcare products Regulatory Agency (MHRA) and categorised as a Class 1 medical device.
+The licensed version of QCovid® has been registered with the Medical and Healthcare products Regulatory Agency (MHRA) and categorised as a Class 1 medical device.

 QCovid® is available as a .Net Standard 2.0 DLL, suitable for running in both Windows and Linux environments.
 It is distributed with 2 SQL databases suitable for either SQL Server or PostgreSQL.
 Requests to distribute QCovid® in a different form will be considered.